kerspoon/MulCal/README.txt

 ---- Current Progress ----

 The text based version is almost complete for many things it works.
-It needs further testing and packaging for distribution.
+It needs further testing for distribution.

 ---- Requirements ----